-- A professional staff or faculty member specially trained in the area of sexual misconduct, sexual assault and sexual violence.
+1. A professional staff or faculty member specially trained in the area of Sexual Misconduct.

-- students being charged with violating any form of sexual misconduct.
+- Been or potentially will be charged with any form of Sexual Misconduct.

-A support person will listen and provide non-judgmental support, guidance, and explain options for the many different issues that occur when a student has been a victim of, or accused of, sexual misconduct.
+A support person will listen and provide non-judgmental support, guidance, acts as referrals, and explain options for the many different issues that occur when a student has been a victim of, or accused of, sexual misconduct.
 The College and legal system provides many different options for students when they have been a victim of sexual misconduct.
-Their role as Support People is to help the student understand all of their options and help them make the right decisions for his/her situation.
+Their role of a support person is to help the student understand all of his/her options and help them make the right decisions for his/her situation.
 Their role is about providing support and not necessarily advocacy; essentially they are a guide on the side.
-Support People assist in making appropriate referrals to counseling and other campus/local resources.
-Finally, they also provide a safe place and resource for a student to consult with during the process.process.

 Support people cannot guarantee complete confidentiality, but can guarantee privacy.
 Information should only be disclosed to select officials who have an essential need to know in order to carry out their College responsibilities.
 In many cases this can be done without disclosing the identity of the victim.
 Therefore, depending on the seriousness of the alleged incident, further action may be necessary, including a campus security alert.
 The alert, however, would never contain any information identifying the student who brought the complaint.